by Eileen Quinn Knight, Ph.D. Profiles in Catholicism

 Dr. Knight: Did your time in Latin America prepare you for the ministry of human trafficking?

 Sr. Gabriella Bottani: I started my commitment against human trafficking in Brazil, in the North East of the Country, and later in Amazonia.
 I am grateful to Brazil.
 There, I could understand better the root causes leading to the exploitation of vulnerabilities.
-In Amazonia was very clear that social and natural environment are strictly connected and are being destroyed together.
+In Amazonia was very clear that social and natural environments are strictly connected and are being destroyed together.
 The impact caused by the exploitation of forests, deforestation, the mining industries, and the big project is very much connected with the exploitation and human trafficking of women, men, and children.
 In Porto Velho I could witness how the big dumps for hydroelectric projects destroyed the social environment and increased forced prostitution, dragging with it consumerism and violence.
 In this context, traffickers can flourish.

 The experience in Brazil was important to understand the complexity and multi factors connected to human trafficking.